primer/react/contributor-docs/adrs/adr-021-automated-prop-docs.md

   - Throw an error if the component doesn't have an ID (set using `@primerid` JSDoc tag) unless it's a subcomponent (like `ActionList.Item`)
   - Throw an error if the prop doesn't have a `type` property
   - Other requirements TBD
-- How might we check for regressions?
-For example, if somebody changes a component's source code and it can no longer be parsed by Docgen.
 - Is it too much to ask folks to understand the ["gotchas"](#gotchas)?
 If so, what are some ways we can make it easier?

 ## Suggested roll-out plan